code-dot-org/browser/README.md

 ### Generating a new Developer ID Application

-These steps are only necessary if the certificate you have obtained from Apple (or an internal source) **does not contain the private key**.
+These steps are only necessary if the certificate you have obtained from LastPass (or some other internal source) **does not contain the private key**.
 Try the steps in [Code signing](#code-signing) first before generating a new certificate.
+Apple allows 5 certificates before we have to start revoking older certificates.

 1. Obtain the LastPass credentials for our Apple Developer account and log in to developer.apple.com.
+The Accounts/A-Team have permissions to share these credentials.
 2. Go to "Account" > "Certificates, Identifiers & Profiles."
 3. Click the "+" button next to the "Certificates" header to create a new certificate.
 4. Choose the "Software" > "Developer ID Application" option and click "Continue".
 5. You should now be asked to upload a Certificate Signing Request (CSR).
-Open the Keychain Access app to create a CSR.
+Open the Keychain Access app (comes default on OS X) to create a CSR.
 6. Within Keychain Access, use the top navbar to navigate to "Keychain Access" > "Certificate Assistant" > "Request a Certificate From a Certificate Authority"
 7. Fill out the certificate information -- "User Email Address" is your Code.org email, "Common Name" is your name, "CA Email Address" is the email associated with our Apple Developer account, and "Request is: Saved to disk".
 8. Upload the .certSigningRequest file to finish generating our new certificate.
+9. Download the certificate.
+Double-click the downloaded file to add the certificate to your keychain.
+10. Examine the certificate to make sure it includes a private key (see step 3 of [Code signing](#code-signing) for more details).
+11. If a private key is present, you can export the certificate + private key as a .p12 file, which will be needed for step 4 of [Code signing](#code-signing).

 ## MSI Installer (for networked Windows installs)